 We left early the next morning and stopped off at Samevloeiing waterhole where we found 3 cheetahs walking down for an early morning drink, the lighting was brilliant and we got some great photographs.

-We travelled up the Nossob past Leeuwdril waterhole to Dikbaardskolk and at every waterhole we saw eland carcasses.
+We traveled up the Nossob past Leeuwdril waterhole to Dikbaardskolk and at every waterhole we saw eland carcasses.
 They say the eland had come over from Botswana because of the drought; there must have been over 30 thousand eland that came over into the South African side of the park.

 We drove over the large dune road towards Kamqua waterhole and as we got over the ridge we noticed a Cheetah at the waterhole but it was now midday and the lighting for photographing was terrible but we took a few shots before moving on to the picnic site to wait for the !Xaus vehicle to fetch us.